 Healing Brush Tool

-The spot healing brush tool is the default healing tool, and is similar to the healing brush tool, however it does not require a source point.
+The spot healing brush is the default healing tool, and is similar to the healing brush, however it does not require a source point.
 Both brushes are adept at fixing imperfections in an image, but the healing brush tool does so by sampling the surrounding area, in order to blend the edited area, into the rest of the image.
 It is more applicable for editing larger areas that require more complex editing.

 Unlike the spot healing brush tool, when using the healing brush tool, you’ll need to press the “Option” key to sample a source point before editing.
 It behaves quite similar to the clone stamp tool.

-Watch the video below for how to use the spot healing brush tool and healing brush tool in real time:
+Watch the video below for how to use the spot healing brush and healing brush tool in real time:

 Photoshop is the premiere editing software for photographers, developers, and graphic designers.
 The healing brush tools are indispensable for eliminating distracting spots and marks from an image.
 Because I’m a portrait photographer, I use them extensively for removing blemishes and smoothing skin tone, and rely heavily on these tools to transform a good image into a great one!